 At least 44 people killed in six days of gun battles between security forces and gangs in shantytowns of Rio de Janeiro.

-Police had given suspected drug traffickers in Alemao slum an ultimatum to turn themselves in after more than 1,000 police and army personnel surrounded the area.
+Police have now given suspected drug traffickers in Alemao slum an ultimatum to turn themselves in, as more than 1,000 police and army personnel surround the area.